Prime vertex-minors of a prime graph: Triangles in 3-connected isotropic systems

 It is straightforward to prove Theorem~\ref{thm:noness2} from Proposition~\ref{prop:maxpath}.

-\begin{proof}[Proof of Theorem~\ref{thm:noness2}] Let $G = (V,E)$ be a prime graph with at least $5$ vertices which is not locally equivalent to a cycle graph.
+\begin{proof}[Proof of Theorem~\ref{thm:noness2}] Let $G = (V,E)$ be a prime graph with at least four vertices which is not locally equivalent to a cycle graph.
+As no graph on four vertices is prime, $|V| \ge 5$.
 Let $\mb{a}$ and $\mb{b}$ be supplementary vectors in $K^V$.
 Let $S$ be an isotropic system having a graphic presentation $(G,\mb{a},\mb{b})$.
 Then $S$ is not cyclic because all fundamental graphs of $S$ are locally equivalent.
 By Corollary~\ref{cor:igconn2}, $S$ is $3$-connected.
 By Corollary~\ref{cor:ess1}, $v\in V$ is non-essential in $G$ if and only if it is non-essential in $S$.
 Therefore, it suffices to show that $S$ has at least two non-essential vertices.

 We may assume that $S$ has an essential vertex.
 Then by Lemma~\ref{lem:tri1}, $S$ has a triangle and so $H(S)$ has a maximal tight path.
 By Proposition~\ref{prop:maxpath}, at least two ends of the maximal tight path are non-essential, and therefore $S$ has at least two non-essential vertices. \end{proof}